markwiggles/Matrix/README.md

 gem 'spree_volume_pricing', github: 'spree-contrib/spree_volume_pricing'
 ```
 At this point, check your version of rails, otherwise there may be conflicts.

 ```ruby
 gem 'rails', '4.1.8'
 ```
 Then run bundle install.

 <h3>Install Spree</h3>

-Unless, you have used <i>Spree</i> before, it is a good idea to load your first project with the sample data as it will give you the opportunity to explore the setup including taxons, frieght etc. You can pass additional commands to give you the bare bones app as  <i> --sample --seed </i>.
+Unless, you have used <i>Spree</i> before, it is a good idea to load your first project with the sample data as it will give you the opportunity to explore the setup including configuration, taxons, freight etc. You can pass additional commands to give you the bare bones app as  <i> --sample --seed </i>.
 See the Spree Github for more info.
 Otherwise, for a complete install...

 ```
 rails g spree:install

 ```

 Reload your root webpage and you should now see the <i>Spree</i> frontend site with products.
 It will be a bit ugly, but nothing some <i>bootstrap</i> css can't fix!

 <h3>Install Bootstrap</h3>
 ```
 rails g spree_bootstrap_frontend:install